 If you grabbed the ready-made heightmap, you can skip ahead to the next step in the tutorial and get straight into Blender.
 Otherwise, if you’re willing to take a meandering detour through raster GIS operations, proceed.

 Before you can create shaded relief in Blender, you first need to do a little GIS work to get your digital elevation model (DEM) ready.
-What I present here is a basic outline of the required steps.
+Below, I present a basic outline of the required steps.
 Unlike the rest of the Blender tutorial, this is more of a conceptual walkthrough than a “click this button” guide.
 I’ve included references to some specific tool/function names in ArcGIS and QGIS, but in general it’s more focused on what’s to be done than how.
 The intent is for it to be platform neutral; these are steps you can accomplish using ArcGIS, QGIS, or any other raster-enabled GIS program you choose.
+In general, though, I’m presuming you’ve got some familiarity with GIS methods, and specifically the ins and outs of raster datasets.

 Step One: Get Data